Skip to main content

 Q: Even though I have previous knowledge of Spanish, I prefer not to enroll in a difficult course.
 Wouldn’t it be a good idea simply to enroll in a lower course?

 A: No. There is an incentive for placing high.
-You could receive as high as 9 additional credits for enrolling at the appropriate level.
+You could receive as many as 9 additional credits for enrolling at the appropriate level.
 Read the Language Placement Policy to see how the incentive works.

 Q: Although I studied Spanish in high school, I did very poorly on the placement test.
 Can I take Spanish for Beginners 1 to start all over?